robert-mccarthy-ca/modern-druid/README.md

 ##### **4.2 Methodology**
 **The Process**
-We spread 10–20 t/ha/yr of <0.5 mm crushed basalt (50/50 mix with our biochar) in early spring or late fall.
+We spread 10–20 t/ha/yr of <0.5 mm crushed basalt (50/50 mix with our biochar) immediately before a pruning or mowing pass, applying organic material on top of it.
 Rain and soil water dissolve CO₂, which reacts with the rock's calcium and magnesium:

 Mg₂SiO₄ + 4 CO₂ + 4 H₂O → 2 Mg²⁺ + 4 HCO₃⁻ + H₄SiO₄